probcomp/GenTF/README.md

 TensorFlow plugin for [Gen](https://github.com/probcomp/Gen).

+*Warning: This is rapidly evolving and currently unsupported research software.
+We are currently working on stabilizing the DSLs and APIs, and developing documentation and tutorials.*

+## Documentation

+Documentation of the development version: [https://probcomp.github.io/GenTF/dev/](https://probcomp.github.io/GenTF/dev/)

 ## Installation

 The installation requires an installation of Python and an installation of the [`tensorflow`]((https://www.tensorflow.org/install/pip)) Python package.